soton-pls/expo-esolang/instructions.md

 `<` : Move the cursor left

-`.` : Interact (Pickup / Drop)
+`.` : Interact (Pickup / Drop block)

 `[` : While holding block (If not holding block, jump to corresponding `]`)

 `]` : End While (If holding block, jump back to corresponding `[`)

-`~` : Swap Held and Scratch value
+`~` : Swap Held and Bag blocks

 Any characters written in the solution that aren't one of these 6 will be ignored.
-An invalid input (moving right when on the rightmost column, attempting to place a disc on an invalid stack) will simply not compute but the solution will continue running.
+An invalid input (attempting to place a disc on an invalid stack or pick up when there is nothing to pick up) will simply not compute but the solution will continue running.